Palnadu district: Etymology

+This district has derived its name from the Palnadu, also historically referred to as Pallava Nadu, the “land of the Pallavas”.
+The term originates from the early Pallava clans who originated in this region before they later expanded their influence toward the Tamil plains.

+History

+The district was formed on 4th April 2020 from Gurazala, Sattenapalli and Narasaraopet revenue divisions of erstwhile Guntur district.

 Geography

-Palnadu district is bordered by NTR district at North, Bapatla district at South East, Prakasam district at South West and Guntur district at East.
+Palnadu district is bordered by NTR district on north, Bapatla district on south east, Prakasam district and Markapuram, on south west and Guntur district on east.
 It is also surrounded by Suryapet district and Nalgonda district in Telangana state at west.

 Land utilisation

 The total geographical area of the district is 730123 ha and 150759 ha is covered by forest.
 The net area sown is 315650 ha.
 The total cropped area in the district is 347114 ha.
 The area sown more than once during the year is 31464 ha.

 Natural resources

 The district is rich in mineral resources.
 The principal minerals available are limestone, lime, Napa slabs, copper and lead.
 Limestone is being utilised by the cement factories of Macherla.
 There are copper mines at Agnigundala of Ipur Mandal.

 Climate

 The normal rainfall of the district is 775.3 mm The climate is generally warm in summer and the heat is very severe in Rentachintala Mandal, where the maximum temperature in the state is recorded.
 Summer (March to June): the summer months are hot and dry, with temperatures often reaching high levels.
 This period is characterized by high temperatures and low rainfall.
 Monsoon (July to September): the monsoon season brings rainfall to the region.
 During this period, the district receives the majority of its annual precipitation.
 The monsoon rains are essential for agriculture and overall water supply.
 Post-monsoon/winter (October to February): after the monsoon season, the region experiences a post-monsoon period, followed by relatively cooler months during winter.
 The temperatures are milder during this time.